radu2020/deliveryhero/README.md

 ## Invoking the Seeder Function

-To invoke the Seeder Lambda which inserts dummy data into both Vendors and Incentives tables run command below:
+To invoke the Seeder Lambda which inserts dummy data into both Vendors and Incentives tables please run the command below (output is logged to a file):

 ```bash
 aws lambda invoke --function-name VendorSeederFunction output.txt